maxmind/GeoIP2-node/README.md

 ## Description

-This package provides an API for the [GeoIP2 databases and GeoLite2 databases](https://dev.maxmind.com/geoip/docs/databases?lang=en), and an API for the [GeoIP2 web services and GeoLite2 web services](https://dev.maxmind.com/geoip/docs/web-services?lang=en).
+This package provides a server-side API for the [GeoIP2 databases and GeoLite2 databases](https://dev.maxmind.com/geoip/docs/databases?lang=en), and a server-side API for the [GeoIP2 web services and GeoLite2 web services](https://dev.maxmind.com/geoip/docs/web-services?lang=en).

+**This package will not work client-side.**

 ## Installation